algoristic/blog-articles/archive/from-xml-to-java/en.md

 ## Tutorial
 #### Method
 1. We start devising an XML structure for our purpose.
 This is maybe an unpopular approach but definitely has some benefits as you will see.
 1. When we are sure our structure fits our needs, we will derive an XSD.
-This feels maybe a bit unnatural to you, but in fact it is the equivalent of planning such a structure in Java. **Plus**: When we are done, we have a fixed XSD Structure we can give to any involved party, so the data exchange format is clear to everyone<sup>[1](#footnote-1)</sup>.
+This feels maybe a bit unnatural to you, but in fact it is the equivalent of planning such a structure in Java. **Plus**: When we are done, we have a fixed XSD Structure we can give to any involved party, so the data exchange format is clear to everyone.
 This is *of course* a requirement, when we want to create an understandable and maintainable application (*believe me*, I worked in a company that used bloated XML files for numerous purposes and had no XSD or DTD anywhere... it's no fun to extend such a structure or just to understand the enviroment that has grown to process those files).
 Besides: when deriving an XSD from an XML you **really** have to think about what you do and how to make it extensible for future developments without making it too generic or overdevelop it.
 1. We use the inbuilt features of Eclipse IDE to create our classes.
 1. Profit... ?